Portulacaceae $7 4in

-Surprisingly tough, silvery purple succulent from the mountains of Paraguay (just as one might guess), with rosettes to 6" across.
+Surprisingly tough, silvery purple succulent from the state of Tamaulipas in NE Mexico (not Paraguay as one might guess), with rosettes to 6" across.
 Very attractive spilling over pots or planters.
 Quite drought tolerant, but grows quickly with summer moisture.
 Full sun to part shade.
 This clone has been hardy for many years in Portland and can be planted out where temperatures seldom drop below 15F, mid USDA zone 8.

 Crassulaceae $12 2D

 Another wonderful grevillea, this also an evergreen shrub, to 4 ft tall and a bit wider, with needle-like foliage and saturated pink flowers all year long but particularly in winter and early spring.
 Best in full sun in well-drained soil with little or no summer water once established.
 As with all proteas, avoid fertilizers with phosphorous.
 Frost hardy to 10F, USDA zone 8.

 One of the Poorinda hybrids, thought to be a cross between G. juniperina and a yellow G. victoriae.
 An evergreen shrub, up to 8-10 ft tall and wide, with long leaves, dark green above and silvery on the undersides, and clusters of soft, frilly, yellow to apricot flowers in late winter through spring and occasionally throughout the year.
 Best in sun and lean, well-drained soil, with little water once established.
 Can be shaped in mid summer for best appearance.
 Frost hardy into the low teens F, USDA zone 8.